edchelstephens/react-flux/NOTES.md

 # Route allows multi matching, so make use of exact for accuracy.

 # Use exact on route for exact match. `<Route path="/" exact component={HomePage} />`

+# Router in react is to UrlConf in python

+# Route in react is to urlpatter in python, where for a certain url, there's a view,

+# Likewise in React, for a certain url, you load a component